MBradbury/slp/README.md

       You should see an output that contains "*** Successfully built micaz TOSSIM library".

-# Set up Avrora (optional if only using TinyOS)
+# Set up Avrora (optional if only using TOSSIM)

   1. Make sure a suitable version of Java is installed

   2. Go to https://sourceforge.net/projects/avrora/ and download the latest avrora jar

-  3. Edit ~/.bashrc to export en environment variable called "AVRORA_JAR_PATH" which contains the path to the Avrora jar.
+  3. Edit ~/.bashrc to export an environment variable called "AVRORA_JAR_PATH" which contains the path to the Avrora jar.
 An example path is shown below.

      :::bash
      export AVRORA_JAR_PATH="/home/matt/wsn/avrora/avrora-beta-1.7.117.jar"

+# Set up COOJA (optional if only using TOSSIM)

+  COOJA is a simulator that comes with Contiki.
+If you are writing your code using TinyOS you will typically use the TOSSIM simulator, so will not need COOJA.

+  1. Clone the contiki repository

+       :::bash
+       cd ~/wsn
+       git clone git@github.com:contiki-os/contiki.git -b release-3-1

+  2. Install dependencies

+       :::bash
+       sudo apt-get update
+       sudo apt-get install ant

+  3. Build COOJA

+       :::bash
+       cd ~/wsn/contiki/tools/cooja
+       ant jar

+  4. Edit ~/.bashrc to export an environment variable called "CONTIKI_DIR" which contains the path to the contiki repository.
+An example path is shown below.

+       :::bash
+       export CONTIKI_DIR="/home/matt/wsn/contiki"

-## Updating from upstream
+# Updating from upstream

 Ideally you will have forked the slp-algorithms-tinyos repository.
 You will want to pull updates from it by doing the following: